 Racism at work: how to stop discrimination in the workplace

-Jane Farrell is Co-Founder of EW Group.
+Jane Farrell is Co-Founder of EW Group and one of our leading consultants.
 She is a specialist in inclusive leadership, unconscious bias, organizational change and cultural adaptability.
+With over three decades of experience, EW Group puts anti-racism training at the forefront of its diversity and inclusion programs.

-With more and more organizations trying to improve workplace diversity, eliminating racism at work is one of the first actions that must be taken.
+With more and more organizations trying to improve workplace diversity and equity, tackling racism with skill and confidence is one of the litmus tests of success.

-Racial discrimination in the workplace is illegal under the Equality Act 2010 (previous complaints were covered by the Race Relations Act 1976), so tackling it is both a legal and ethical necessity in the UK.
+In the UK, racial discrimination in the workplace is illegal under the Equality Act 2010 (previous complaints were covered by the Race Relations Act 1976), so tackling it is a legal necessity in the UK, and in many other countries too, and it is an ethical necessity across the globe.

 In this guide, we explore what is meant by racism, examples of it, and what businesses and their leaders can do to stop racial discrimination in the workplace.